typedb/typedb/docs/pages/academy/2-GRAQL/1-GRAQL-intro.md

 ### What have you learned?

-By now, you should be familiar the background of the demo dataset we will be working with and the question we will be trying to answer.
+By now, you should be familiar with the background of the demo dataset we will be working with and the question we will be trying to answer.
 You should have had a first feel at how a Graql query looks like, and you should know how a Graql query is structured.

 ## What next?